DC 5200Musculoskeletal System38 CFR § 4.71a

 A 20% rating requires: Favorable, abduction to 60°, can reach mouth and head; 30.
 A 50% rating requires: Unfavorable, abduction limited to 25° from side; 40.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Scapulohumeral articulation, ankylosis of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Scapulohumeral articulation, ankylosis of qualify for TDIU?

-What evidence do I need to establish service connection for Scapulohumeral articulation, ankylosis of?
+What evidence supports a higher rating for Scapulohumeral articulation, ankylosis of?

-What is the C&P exam like for Scapulohumeral articulation, ankylosis of?
+What happens at the C&P exam for Scapulohumeral articulation, ankylosis of?

 Get a Personalized Rating Analysis